backstage-plugins/backstage-plugin-dev/plugins/openapi-definition-sync-backend/README.md

 ## Limitations

-Works only with API entities of type `openapi`.
+- Works only with API entities of type `openapi`.
+- Does not update the entity definition in the corresponding `catalog-info.yaml`.